USS Wacissa (AOG-59): Military Sea Transportation Service

 The onset of the Korean War caused an expansion of the United States Navy.
 On 18 February 1952, Wacissa was transferred to the Military Sea Transportation Service (MSTS) and received the designation T-AOG-59.
-She took part in Operation Sumac, exercises conducted in the North Atlantic from May through July 1952, and subsequently carried cargoes of high test aviation gasoline and lubricating oils to Goose Bay, Labrador, and Argentia, Newfoundland.
+She took part in Operation Sumac, exercises conducted in the North Atlantic from May through July 1952.
+Subsequently, she carried cargoes of high test aviation gasoline and lubricating oils to Goose Bay, Labrador, and Argentia, Newfoundland.
 She ran aground at Polaris Reef, Baffin Bay, on 9 October.
-Floated free on the 16th, the tanker then put into Halifax, Nova Scotia, for repairs which lasted from 25 October to 19 December.
+Floated free on the 16th, the tanker was then put into Halifax, Nova Scotia, for repairs which lasted from 25 October to 19 December.
 She then resumed her operations along the east coast and continued them into the spring of 1954.

 On 25 May 1954, USNS Wacissa was placed out of service, in reserve, and was assigned to the Florida Group, Atlantic Reserve Fleet.
 Berthed at the Mayport Basin of the Green Cove Springs facility, the gasoline tanker remained in reserve until returned to MSTS on 24 May 1956.
 She carried a cargo of gasoline and oils from Aruba, Netherlands West Indies, to San Pedro and Long Beach, California, via the Panama Canal, and operated for a time off the west coast, stopping at Seattle, Washington, and San Francisco, California.
 She was then inactivated at the latter port and delivered to the Maritime Administration - the renamed Maritime Commission - and, on 16 October 1956, was delivered to the National Defense Reserve Fleet at Suisun Bay, California.